Sustainable Home for 200 Families: IoT for Tenants & Landlords

 When the data is collected properly and analyzed it should be sent to the end-user in a comprehensible form.
 In our case, the end-users are the tenant, the landlord, and the utility company.

-In our case, a tenant and a landlord can receive data in a mobile application.
+A tenant and a landlord can receive data in a mobile application.

 While a utility company will receive it via a web application.